alphagov/re-build-systems/README.md

     export JENKINS_TEAM_NAME=[your team name as defined in the `terraform.tfvars` file]
     ```

-1. Create an [S3 bucket] to hold the Terraform state file.

-   Run this command from the `tools` directory:
+1. Create an [S3 bucket] to hold the Terraform state file by running this command from the `tools` directory:

     ```
     ./create-dns-s3-state-bucket \